Moving to the Netherlands? Make getting a job easier with our ultimate guide to finding a job in the Netherlands.

 If you’re from anywhere else, your employer will typically need a work permit (tewerkstellingsvergunning or TWV) for you, and you must also hold a residence permit.

-Most employees will qualify for the single work and residence permit, although some categories of people, such as students and seasonal workers, still need separate work and residence permits.
-Others, such as highly-skilled workers and holders of the EU Blue Card, only need residence permits, not work permits.
+Most employees will qualify for the single work and residence permit in the Netherlands, although some categories of people, such as students in the Netherlands and seasonal workers in the Netherlands, still need separate work and residence permits.
+Others, such as highly-skilled workers in the Netherlands and holders of the EU Blue Card, only need residence permits, not work permits.

 Language requirements to work in the Netherlands